 - Look for Speed, Clarity, and Flexibility: The right funding partner will have a simple application, get you cash within a day or two, and offer clear, upfront pricing.
 Most importantly, they should provide flexible repayment that adjusts with your agency’s revenue.

-What is a Cash Advance for Home Care Agencies?
+What is a Home Care Agency Cash Advance?

 If you run a home care agency, you know the stress of waiting for payments to come in while your own bills are due.
 A cash advance is a straightforward way to get the money you’ve already earned, right when you need it.
 Think of it as selling your unpaid invoices to a funding company in exchange for immediate cash.
 It’s not a traditional loan, so you aren’t taking on new debt.
 Instead, you’re simply accessing the revenue tied up in your accounts receivable.